o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/_index.md

 description: Extend the Open 3D Engine (O3DE) Editor by developing a custom tool Gem.
 ---

-Extend the Open 3D Engine (O3DE) Editor by creating a custom tool Gem.
-A tool is a dockable widget or dialog window that implements functionality to Editor.
+Extend the **Open 3D Engine (O3DE) Editor** by creating a custom tool Gem.
+A tool is a dockable widget or dialog window that implements functionality in Editor.
 You can create custom tools in C++ or Python.

 | Tutorial | Description |
 | - | - |